varunsk00/Cellular-Automata-Simulator/doc/DESIGN_PLAN.md

          - private Grid loadGrid(File file)
              - Read first line of the file to determine simulation type
              - Create Grid type
-    - *Justification*: Since we are using JavaFX, we need a Game Loop, which is implemented in the main class.
+    - *Justification*: Since we are using JavaFX, we need a animation loop, which is implemented in the main class.
 Using the start() and step() methods, this class essentially runs the game smoothly using GUIs.

 #### Use Cases

 *Use Case One*
+1. In Main program start(), call loadGrid() method for starting simulation
-1. Create a GameOfLife grid class that inherits abstract Grid
+2. In loadGrid(), read top of XML file to create a GameOfLife grid object that inherits abstract Grid
+3. Set this grid to myGrid instance varaible
-2. call updateGrid() on whole grid
+4. In step() function, updateGrid() is called on whole grid
-3. while looping through grid, handleMiddleCell() is called due to indices within array
+5. Within updateGrid(), handleMiddleCell() is called for this Cell
+6. Cell.setState() is called in handleMiddleCell() to set its String to "dead"

 *Use Case Two*
+1. In Main program start(), call loadGrid() method for starting simulation
-1. Create a GameOfLife grid class that inherits abstract Grid
+2. In loadGrid(), read top of XML file to create a GameOfLife grid object that inherits abstract Grid
+3. Set this grid to myGrid instance varaible
-2. call updateGrid() on whole grid
+4. In step() function, updateGrid() is called on whole grid
-3. while looping through grid, handleEdgeCell() is called due to indices within array
+5. Within updateGrid(), handleEdgeCell() is called for this Cell
+6. handleEdgeCell() catches index out of bounds errors while counting neighbors
+7. Cell.setState() is called in handleEdgeCell() to set its String to "Live"

 *Use Case Three*

-1. in the Main classes step() function, first call gridType.updateGrid()
+1. In the Main classes step() function, first call gridType.updateGrid()
 2. updateGrid() iterates through each cell calling either handleMiddleCell() or handleEdgeCell()
-3. handleMiddleCell() or handleEdgeCell() calls Cell.update() with the current state and color.
+3. handleMiddleCell() or handleEdgeCell() calls Cell.updateCell() with the new state and color.
 4. After each cells state has been updated, the step() function then adds the Scene returned from grid.getScene() to the root to be displayed

 *Use Case Four*
-1. In the Main start() method, read in the Simulation Type from the XML file.
+1. In the Main start() method, read in the Simulation Type from the XML file in loadGrid(file)
-2. Based on the type, create a Grid subclass of the simulation type and pass in the XML file as a parameter
+2. Based on the simulation type specified in the XML file, create a Grid subclass of the simulation type and pass in the XML file as a parameter for the constructor
 3. The Grid subclass constructor parses the XML and sets instanceVariable myProbCatchFire equal to the value

 *Use Case Five*
 1. Click open on the GUI
-2. Select new XML file
+2. Select new XML file in window
-3. call loadGrid() function with file as parameter
+3. This call loadGrid() function with file as parameter
-4. in loadGrid(), read the type of Grid dictated by XML, create that grid subclass with XML file as parameter to encode variables like probCatch and initial state
+4. In loadGrid(), read the type of Grid dictated by XML, create that grid subclass with XML file as parameter to encode variables like probCatch and initial state
-5. set new grid object to myGrid and begin running step
+5. Set new grid object to myGrid and begin running step

 ## Design Considerations

 During discussion, the group decided on giving the Grid subclasses a large amount of functionality, including converting a grid to a JavaFX Scene, loading an XML file configuration, and updating the cells within a grid.
 From an object-oriented perspective, we believed that it made the most sense for the Grid object to handle these tasks.
 The Grid is the only object with access to every cell, the array of cells, and the ability to update cells.
 It made the most sense that the XML file could define the size of the grid as part of the grid constructor and the grid itself has the ability to return its scene.
 We discussed how this may be giving too much functionality to a single class and may result in a code smell (long class).
-As we continue to develop, we may have to offload these functionalities into other classes to improve our code sign and readability.
+As we continue to develop, we may have to offload these functionalities into other classes to improve our code design and readability.

 We also spent time considering the interaction between the Cell and Grid Classes.
-We decided to make Cell an object with enough functionality to update its own state and store its updated state.
-We considered relegating this function to the Grid class, but decided against it in order to make the Cell class more actively involved within the program instead of simply being a variable storage vessel.
-We decided on making the Grid class abstract since a Grid Object must have certain rules before being initialized.
+We decided to make Cell an object with enough functionality to only store its updated state and Color.
+We considered relegating this function to the Grid class, where it would contain a 2D array of Strings.
+We decided against this since we believed it would lead to messy and unreadable code, with indexing arrays and dealing with different types of Strings.

+We also decided on making the Grid class abstract since a Grid Object must have certain rules before being initialized.
 The Grid class simply provides methods intrinsic to all Grids.
-The Grid subclasses, however, are instantiable and inherit all the method from the Grid class, since they have loaded their configurations and have set rules.
+The Grid subclasses, however, are instantiable and inherit all the methods from the Grid class, since they have loaded their configurations and have set rules.

 ## Team Responsibilities